image

 In recent years, there has been a growing movement to curb climate change on a global scale, including rationalization of energy use and laws and regulations to combat global warming.

-Climate change transition risks (e.g., the risk of higher procurement and energy costs due to environmental regulations to combat global warming and the risk of a decrease in customers visiting stores through environmentally unfriendly business activities) and physical risks (acute risks such as manufacturing and logistics outages and store closures due to typhoons, and chronic risks such as food quality deterioration and price hikes due to rising average temperatures and changing weather patterns) may affect Skylark Group's business performance, and therefore, the Company considers climate change to be one of its key management risks.
+Climate change transition risks (e.g., the legal and technological risk of higher procurement and energy costs due to environmental regulations to combat global warming, market risk of reduced store visits due to changes in consumer behavior and consumer preferences, and the reputational risk of a decrease in customers visiting stores through environmentally unfriendly business activities) and physical risks (acute risks such as manufacturing and logistics outages and store closures due to typhoons, and chronic risks such as food quality deterioration and price hikes due to rising average temperatures and changing weather patterns) may affect Skylark Group's business performance, and therefore, the Company considers climate change to be one of its key management risks.

 Status of Our Response to TCFD Recommendations